Fifth Circuit to EEOC – Don’t Mess With Texas!

 In short, no — at least not now.
 The injunction only applies to claims against the state of Texas, although employers throughout America could use the case to defend their policies to not hire job candidates with criminal records.
 We’ll have to wait and see if other courts agree with the Fifth Circuit’s analysis.

 Employers should keep in mind that the EEOC’s Guidance is rooted in the criminal assessment requirements of several jurisdictions with ban the box laws (e.g. those laws that prohibit or delay an employer’s inquiry into a candidate’s criminal history).
-Making matters even more muddied, several states have passed legislation which requires an employer to demonstrate a rational relationship between an individual’s criminal conduct and the role they’re applying for.
-This means that the EEOC’s guidance has seeped into statues that can be enforced by their relevant authorities.
+Making matters even more muddied, several states have passed legislation that requires an employer to demonstrate a rational relationship between an individual’s criminal conduct and the role they’re applying for.
+This means that the EEOC’s guidance has seeped into statutes that can be enforced by their relevant authorities.

 Employers shouldn’t rush to change their screening processes as a result of this ruling; the EEOC hasn’t yet issued commentary on this recent decision.
 We don’t know if they will abide by the Fifth Circuit’s holding or if they’ll proceed with enforcement of their Guidance.